Cuthona luciae

-Tenellia luciae is a species of sea slugs, an aeolid nudibranch, a marine gastropod mollusc in the family Fionidae.
+Cuthona luciae is a species of sea slugs, an aeolid nudibranch, a marine gastropod mollusc in the family Fionidae.

 Etymology

 The specific name luciae is in honour of Lucı́a Valdés, the daughter of malacologist Ángel Valdés.

 The type specimens are stored in the Museo de Malacologı́a, University of Panama and the Natural History Museum of Los Angeles County.

 Distribution

 The type locality of this species is Crawl Cay, Bocas del Toro Archipelago, Panama.
 The distribution includes the area from Florida to Panama.
 It may possibly also live in Brazil.

 Description

 The body length is up to 12 mm.
 It has yellow cerata.
 Each ceras has one blue band.
 The oral tentacles are orange and there is a blue band on the head.
 The reproductive system contains a penial stylet.

 Tenellia caerulea is a similar species.
 They differ in the radula, jaw and reproductive system.

 Tenellia herrerai is another similar species.
 It differs in the radula and in coloration.
 Tenellia herrerai has no orange oral tentacles and it has no blue band on the head.

 Tenellia iris is also similar to Tenellia luciae.